HoussemEddineAdouani/User-Management/README.md

 - Connect a user.
 - Export a user's data in pdf

+##Explain the complex functionalities (in terms of processing)

 1. Adding users in two ways :
    - Manual Addition.
    - Import of data concerning a set of users from an Excel file.
-     - Condition: Emails are validated in terms of syntax etc. (The contribution of Mailboxlayer API)
+     - Condition: Emails are validated in terms of syntax etc. (The contribution of [Mailboxlayer API](https://mailboxlayer.com/documentation))

 2. Authentication :
+   - To authenticate a user, I introduced the FLask-login dependency.
-   -
+        - To integrate it:

-> Introduction
+> Terminal command
 >
 ```
+$ pip3 install flask-login
 ```
+The other steps are commented out in the code.